|A passion for aviation||Aircraft Maintenance||Student life||Avionique (French)||Génie aérospatial (French)|

 If you fail the language test, your admission will be withdrawn.
 You will have to improve your level of proficiency and re-apply.

-The following is a summary of the different steps necessary to be accepted in one of our three technical programs.
+Here is a summary of steps to follow to apply for admission to one of our three technical programs:

 1. Choose from one of the three technical programs;

 2. After you decide which program will best suit your career plans, you must complete an application form and submit your application, on line, to the Service régional d'admission du Montréal métropolitain (SRAM).
-To do this, click here.
 Note that certain documents will be required by SRAM to complete your file, such as :

 If your documents are not in French, please send an official translation in French or English.